Used CNC Machine Maintenance & Inspection Guide: What to Check Before You Buy

 How to Test Backlash

 Many CNC controls display backlash compensation values in the diagnostic parameters.
-Check these values — they indicate what compensation the control is applying to mask mechanical backlash.
-High compensation values (over 0.001 inch) suggest significant wear even if parts still measure correctly under the current compensation.
+Check these — high compensation values (over 0.001 inch) suggest significant wear even if parts still measure correctly.
+Test backlash at three positions along each axis: ball screws don't wear uniformly, and the center of travel typically wears faster than the ends.

 Way System Assessment

 The way system supports and guides the linear axis motion.
 CNC machines use either box ways (cast iron sliding surfaces) or linear guide ways (rolling element bearings on hardened steel rails).
-Each type has different wear characteristics:

 Box Ways